coconutbeaches/dine-merge-mobile-order/README.md

 - `isLoggedIn`: Returns `true` if either a Supabase session exists OR a current user exists (handles both auth types)
 - `authReady`: Indicates when the initial authentication state has been loaded
 - `currentUser`: Contains user data for both authenticated and guest users
+- `retryAuth`: Function to retry authentication initialization on failures

 ### Guest User Flow